 Here are a few links I want to share with you:

-- Odyssey: The Midnight Sun in 4K captures the surreal and unforgettable light on Iceland’s varied landscapes during midnight sun.
+- Odyssey: The Midnight Sun in 4K captures the surreal and unforgettable light on Iceland’s varied landscapes during the midnight sun.

 - A frozen soap bubble looks really beautiful.